Chipset090191/Unit-UI-XCTest-and-others/README.md

 ## Unit tests.
 ### Step 1: Setting Up Unit Tests

-We’ll begin with unit testing.
-I am gonna give you the sequance of actions for adding a ` Unit test target` to Xcode Project😁.
+Let's start with configuring unit testing.
+I’ll guide you through the sequence of steps for adding a Unit Test Target to your Xcode project.

-To get started:
+To add a Unit Test Target:

-- Open `DeliciousMeal` project in Xcode and choose File -> New -> Target;
+Open `DeliciousMeal` project in Xcode and navigate to File → New → Target.
-- In search field type `Unit` and choose `Unit Testing Bundle` click next;
+- In the search bar, type "Unit" and select `Unit Testing Bundle`;
-- In Product name give the `name` and choose XCtest(testing systme) as you can see on `Pic 1` screenshots.
-I put the name `UnitTests`.

-Now you you know how to add the target.
-For my app `DeliciousMeal` I have added it yet so you do not need this one.
-Instead of doing this just locate and open the file - [UnitTests](https://github.com/Chipset090191/Unit-UI-XCTest-and-others/blob/main/DeliciousMeal%20with%20tests/UnitTests/UnitTests.swift).
+- Click Next, then provide a Product Name and ensure that the XCTest framework (Apple’s testing system) is selected.
+(Refer to Pic 1 for a visual guide — in my case, I named it UnitTests.)

+At this point, you should know how to add a Unit Test Target.
+However, for the DeliciousMeal project, the Unit Test Target has already been added, so you can skip this setup.
+Instead, simply locate and open the existing [UnitTests](https://github.com/Chipset090191/Unit-UI-XCTest-and-others/blob/main/DeliciousMeal%20with%20tests/UnitTests/UnitTests.swift) file.

 #### Pic #1
 <div align="center">